 From the terrace, you can enjoy an overview of diverse flora thoughout the mountains and valleys.
 The warm sun and the cooling rains nourish the flora and offer the visual diversity of tropical Amapa, primavera, parota, cedar, walnut, Chilte, and Palo de Brasil trees.
 Over 300 types of orchids dot the hillside with their vibrant reds, oranges and purples.
 Exotic fruits – bananas, coconuts, avocados, mangos, pineapples, guavas and watermelon – also thrive in this nutrient-rich environment.

 Puerto Vallarta Botanical Gardens – located 20 minutes south of Casa del Quetzal – offers flora aficionados an opportunity to be amongst the plants and animals.
 Take time to admire their vast collection of tropical orchids as you make your way around the property.
-Hike the trails, spot a colorful foul or kick up your feet for a little rest and relaxation.
+Hike the trails, spot a colorful fowl or kick up your feet for a little rest and relaxation.

-If you crave adventure and discovery, Puerto Vallarta offers endless ecotourism happenings.
+If you crave adventure and discovery, Puerto Vallarta offers endless ecotourism opportunities.
 Swing from the branches of a canopy tour or brave the Sierra Madre del Sur with an all-terrain vehicle.
 Hit the hiking trails or speed your way across the rippling waves of the Banderas Bay.

 If the beach is more your speed, go for a long horseback ride in the soft sand or parasail across the turquoise sky of Puerto Vallarta.
 You can take to the water in a kayak, sailboat, catamaran or panga (water taxi).